Create a Microsoft Developer account

 - If you need to allow access to the account from a non-trusted PC, limit that access to a maximum of five developers.
 Ideally, these developers should access the account from machines that share the same geographical and network location.

-- Frequently review your company’s security info at https://account.live.com/proofs/Manage to make sure it's all current.
+- Frequently review your company's security info to make sure it's current.

 Your developer account should be accessed primarily from trusted PCs.
 This is critical because there is a limit to the number of codes generated per account, per week.
 It also enables the most seamless sign-in experience.

-For more information on additional developer account guidelines and security, click here.
+For more information, see additional developer account guidelines and security.

 - Open a new Chrome Incognito or Internet Explorer InPrivate browsing session to ensure that you're not signed in to an existing account.

-Register the email (per the guidelines above e.g. firstname.lastname@example.org) as a Microsoft account by using the link https://signup.live.com/signup.aspx.
-Follow the instructions below.
+Register the email (using the previous guidelines) as a Microsoft account by using this link.
+Complete the following sign up instructions:

-- During registering your account as a Microsoft account, you need to provide a valid email id for receiving an automated email for account verification.
+- When registering your account as a Microsoft account, you need to provide a valid email id for receiving an automated email for account verification.

 - Verify the email address sent to the DL.